almedso/canopen/README.md

 ## Todo

-Not nessecarily in this sequence
+Not necessarily in this sequence

-* test SDO updated implementation wod / read
-* test sdo monitor output
+* more sdo z.B. multibyte
-* implement PDO (mapped output)
-* improved PDO monitor output
-* revise canopen steps in bdd
 * unit tests
 * refactor remove code duplications

+test mermaid

 ## References